MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 ### PII and EUII data

-Due to compliance reasons, personally-identifiable information (PII) or end-user identifiable information (EUII) data is only kept for 30 days.
+For compliance reasons, personally-identifiable information (PII) or end-user identifiable information (EUII) data is only kept for 30 days.
 As NRT data crosses the 30-day mark, fields that contain PII or EUII are cleared, resulting in PII-free NRT data.
 Fields that contain PII or EUII data are:

 - Full IP address
 - Media Access Control (MAC) Address